Gaza, Ukraine loom large as G20 foreign ministers meet

 – ‘Putting out fires’ –

-The ministers will discuss global governance reform Thursday — a favorite issue for Brazil, which wants a greater voice for the global south at institutions like the UN, IMF and World Bank.
+The ministers will discuss global governance reform Thursday — a favorite issue for Brazil, which wants a greater voice for the global south at institutions such as the UN, IMF and World Bank.

-“The number and gravity of conflicts has returned to the level of the Cold War.
-That brings new urgency to the issue,” said Brazil’s top diplomat for G20 political negotiations, Mauricio Lyrio.
+“The number and gravity of conflicts has returned to the level of the Cold War,” said Brazil’s top diplomat for G20 political negotiations, Mauricio Lyrio.

 “We need to adapt the international system to prevent new conflicts,” he told journalists Tuesday.
 “Now, we’re just putting out fires.”